kevinyma/p_v2/_projects/box.md

 title:  "BOX!"
 imgName: "box.png"
 imgPath: "box/"
 description: 'Stick a 2D man in a 3D world.
-A bonanza of boggling brain-teasers ensue.
+A bonanza of boggling brain-teasers.
 Reviewed by <a href="http://jayisgames.com/games/box">Jayisgames</a> and played by a bunch of people.'
 date:   2014-11-14 09:37:43 +0800
 role: UX designer, artist
 technologies: Actionscript 3.0